HONOR-X7c-ADS

 From model to role model

-These are some of the qualities that she was able to develop during her 8 years as an international model.
-While still figuring out how to fit into her new role as a beauty queen, Alicia Faubel relies on that one thing she’s good at.
+Scouted at the age of 14 and thrust into the industry three years later, she quickly realized that her path around fashion was something she truly wanted to pursue.
+While still figuring out how to fit into her new role as a beauty queen, Alicia relies on that one thing she’s good at.

 Designer: Jan Joseph Laida

-I think if I have to be similar to one of the beauty queens, it would have to be with Harnaaz.
-Her winning made me want to tell my own story, like I want people to know me.
+I think if I have to be similar to any beauty queens, it would have to be with our reigning Miss Universe, Harnaaz Sandhu.
+We both share the same battles when it comes to our bodies and her winning made me want to tell my own story, like I want people to know me.
 I want to be appreciated because of who I am because I feel that my persona is better than my actual physical appearance.

 Designer: Jan Joseph Laida

 I want to be an “Ate” to many girls because I was alone.
 I want to be that person that someone reached out about their insecurities, about what they feel, about their problems because I didn’t have that.
-Like I already experienced that, so I want to pass on the message and pass on the knowledge.
+Since I already experienced all of it, so I want to pass on the message, pass on the knowledge.

 I think anyone that comes here will say that they become a better person.
 When you come here, you just really learn how to appreciate things and be happy.
 Because you see people being so happy with so little and they appreciate everything that they have.
 And the energy is so infectious like I feel energized recharged here.
 You’re motivated, you’re inspired, you’re happy at life and for me, I would recommend everyone to come and stay at least two weeks just to observe the culture.
 You just feel so much lighter, and you don’t appreciate it because you live here but for me, everything becomes lighter.